qwp8510/Arduino-game-marble/README.md

 youtube :https://www.youtube.com/watch?v=7hBxxXG7tmQ

 # Description
-It's a prevalent game in Taiwain nightmarket.It's my childhood so I wanna make one by my own.All of tools are handy,and code is easier for beginner.It's just elementary,when you Compare with other professional Arduino project .Yet I think you'll get more than you think, when you do a project by your own.How to debug 、cascade circuits and how to make your function explicit.Here is a sample I made.Not a masterpiece but I like it.
+It's a prevalent game in Taiwain nightmarket.There is great memory in my childhood so I wanna make one by my own.All of tools are handy,and code is easier for beginner.It's just elementary,when you Compare with other professional Arduino project .Yet I think you'll get more than you think, when you do a project by your own.How to debug 、cascade circuits and how to make your function explicit.Here is a sample I made.Not a masterpiece but I like it.

 # Tool
 ![picture](https://github.com/qwp8510/Arduino-game-marble/blob/master/picture/game1.png)